Jamie Lewis: 2015

-Lewis had taken out finishes of 141 and 125 to be 1–1 against James Wade in the first round of the 2015 World Championship.
+Lewis had taken out finishes of 141 and 125 to be level at 1–1 against James Wade in the first round of the 2015 World Championship.
 He won the first leg of the third set, but then lost six legs in a row to be knocked out 3–1.
-His first semi-final appearance in over a year came at the Gibraltar Darts Trophy where he was beaten 6–1 by Michael van Gerwen.
-Lewis was now the number two Welsh player on the Order of Merit behind Mark Webster and they teamed up at the World Cup, but suffered a surprise 5–3 loss to Hong Kong in the first round.
-He defeated Justin Pipe 10–7 at the World Matchplay, before losing 13–2 to Michael van Gerwen in the second round.
-He threw the first nine-dart finish of his PDC career at the 17th Players Championship.
+His first semi-final appearance in over a year came at the 2015 Gibraltar Darts Trophy where he was beaten by Michael van Gerwen 6–1.
+Lewis made his PDC World Cup of Darts debut as the-then number two Welsh player on the Order of Merit behind Mark Webster and they teamed up at the 2015 event, but suffered a surprise 5–3 loss to Hong Kong in the first round.
+He defeated Justin Pipe in the first round of the 2015 World Matchplay, 10–7, before losing to Michael van Gerwen 13–2 in the second round.
+He threw the first nine-dart finish of his PDC career at Players Championship 17.

 At the World Grand Prix, Lewis survived two match darts from William O'Connor to edge past him 2–1 in the first round and then came from 2–0 down in sets against Michael Smith to win 3–2.
-In his first major event quarter-final he was defeated 3–0 by Van Gerwen.
-Robert Thornton missed one match dart in the first round of their Players Championship Finals to allow Lewis to win 6–5.
-He led Dave Chisnall 8–6 in the second round, but lost four legs on the trot, missing three darts to force a deciding leg in the final leg.
+In his first major event quarter-final he was whitewashed by Van Gerwen 3–0.
+Robert Thornton missed one match dart in the first round of the Players Championship Finals to allow Lewis to win 6–5.
+He led Dave Chisnall 8–6 in the second round, but lost four legs on the spin, missing three darts to force a deciding leg.